Merkle Audit Ledgers for AI Governance

 More importantly, you do not need to recompute the entire tree to verify a change.
 You can follow the path from a leaf to the root, recomputing hashes along the way.
 If the path leads to the known root hash, the leaf is verified.
 If the path leads to a different hash, the leaf was modified.

-ExecLayer implements an append-only Merkle ledger for all agent actions.
 Every action that passes policy evaluation and receives authorization is recorded in the ledger.
-The ledger includes the SovereignIR commitment hash, the Authority Receipt, the policy evaluation outcome, the action execution result, and any forensic data.
+A ledger node binds the Blueprint commitment hash, the Trust Artifact and any Authority Receipt, the policy evaluation outcome, the execution result, and forensic data, together with parent references and the accumulator state.

 timestamp: 2026-04-03T10:15:30Z,